BestTimesToVisit.com Logo

 culture

-Learn a few basic Spanish phrases – even a simple "Buenos días" (good morning) or "Gracias" (thank you) goes a long way.
+Learn a few basic Spanish phrases – even a simple "Buenos días" or "Gracias" goes a long way.
 Panamanians appreciate the effort, and it can enhance your interactions with locals.
+Also, be mindful of personal space; Panamanians tend to be more physically affectionate than some other cultures.

 food

 Venture beyond the tourist areas to discover authentic Panamanian cuisine.
-Try local favorites like sancocho (a hearty stew), ceviche (marinated seafood), or empanadas.
+Try local favorites like sancocho (a hearty stew), ceviche (marinated seafood), and carimañola (fried yuca dough filled with meat).
 Many smaller restaurants offer delicious and affordable meals.

 packing

 Pack light, comfortable clothing suitable for warm weather.
-Bring comfortable walking shoes as you'll be doing a lot of walking, especially in Casco Viejo.
+Panama City is humid, so breathable fabrics are key.
+Don't forget comfortable walking shoes, as you'll likely be doing a lot of exploring on foot.
 A light rain jacket is also a good idea, as rain showers can be sudden.

 Weather Details